 - Which class of drugs is NOT used to treat ADHD in children or adults?

-- Attention deficit hyperactivity disorder that affects children usually resolves itself by adulthood.
-True or False?
+- ADHD in children will resolve itself by adulthood.
+True or false?

-- Pregnant women who smoke or drink alcohol may increase the risk of having a child with ADHD.
-True or False?
+- Parents who smoke during pregnancy increase the risk of having a child with ADHD.
+True or false?

 Q:The abbreviated term ADHD denotes what condition?